The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Combust III**

 * Single target DoT (10 ticks of 55 potency), instant cast.
 Total potency: 550.
-* In dungeons, apply Gravity while running and use Gravity when the tank stops.
+* In dungeons, apply Combust while running and use Gravity when the tank stops.
 * If Optimizing:

   * Refreshing Combust early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.